A parent-led community initiative

 See where your community stands

-As families at your school take the survey, a picture emerges of how your community is experiencing technology at home.
+As families at your school respond, a picture emerges of how your community is experiencing technology at home.
 You're not alone — and now you have evidence of that.

 03